rdfjs-base/serializer-jsonld/README.md

-# rdf-parser-jsonld
+# rdf-serializer-jsonld

-JSON-LD parser that follows the RDF Interface specification using the standard JSON-LD library.
+JSON-LD serializer that follows the RDF Interface specification.
-The standard library is used for preprocessing.
-So any document form (expanded, compacted or flattened) is supported.